Santa Barbara International Film Festival: More than 400 volunteers help celebrate world cinema | News Channel 3-12

 SANTA BARBARA, Calif. - The Santa Barbara International Film Festival is in full swing during its second week of activities.

-But as organizers say, the film festival wouldn't be possible if it weren't for hundreds of volunteers.
+But as organizers said, the film festival wouldn't be possible if it weren't for hundreds of volunteers.

 Volunteers ensure the best film-going experience possible for patrons, filmmakers, jurors and international visitors.